 "Consider the branch as an extension of the digital world," Dominguez said.
 "It's no longer about transactions but about servicing, education and extending the member relationship."

 In survey after survey, Sunmark's members rated having a branch in their community as the No. 1 reason they banked with the credit union.
 That echoes new research from Raddon, a Fiserv company, which found that when selecting a new branch, finding one convenient to home or work is very or extremely valuable for 82 percent of consumers.

 And that includes millennials.
 Although they value mobile banking capabilities more than any other factor, they're still big fans of the branch.
 Raddon found three out of four millennials say a nearby branch is important when choosing a checking account, perhaps because their increasingly complex financial needs sometimes require in-branch advice and personal attention.

 Millennials' expectations for a seamless financial services experience, whether it's digital or in the branch, will continue to evolve as they age, and branches need to grow and change with them.

-"To meet those needs, financial institutions need to redesign their branches now," said Andrew Vahrenkamp, leader of Raddon Research Insights.
+"To meet those needs, financial institutions need to redesign their branches now," said Caroline Vahrenkamp, leader of Raddon Research Insights.
 "Think smaller and more cost-effective."